Long-billed Thrasher © Dorian Anderson / Macaulay Library

 - What do the red and orange dots next to some bird names mean?

-- Why are some of the bird photos grayed out?
+- Why are some of the bird photos small or missing?

 - Can I use Merlin when I don't have Internet?